Comparison of XML user interface languages

 Based on Java.

-XUL (XML User Interface Language), to be pronounced zool, is an user interface
+XUL (XML User Interface Language), to be pronounced zool, was an user interface

 markup language developed to support Mozilla applications like Mozilla Firefox